astrohart/xyLOGIX.DarkMessageBox/README.md

 **Figure 12.** Bart Simpson`*`-themed message box.

+The example message box shown in **Figure 12** is displayed using the `BartSimpsonTheme` class, and isn't it something that Bart would totally say, instead of "File not found"?

+The `BartSimpsonTheme` class is included in this NuGet package, in the `xyLOGIX.DarkMessageBox.Themes` namespace.
+You can refer to it in your code via the static `BartSimpsonTheme.Instance` property.

+Furthermore, the `BartSimpsonTheme` class can be inherited, and its `Apply` method can be overridden to customize the look and feel of the message box even further.
+This is useful if you want to create your own custom theme that is based on the `BartSimpsonTheme` class.

+Just remember, if you do override the `BartSimpsonTheme.Apply` method, to call the base-class version first.

 ### Cowabunga theme

 Here's what a message box, displaying using the colors and styles of the 1987 Teenage Mutant Ninja Turtles`**` cartoon, might look like, with a fun little 'Michelangelo' icon: